nursyah21/bank-dotnet-java/readme.md

 ## [Motivation](#motivation)

 While this is a basic bank simulation, its core functionality (Auth + CRUD) is built to enterprise standards.
 Instead of focusing on a multitude of haphazard features, this project prioritizes stability and clean code qualities highly valued by companies.
+The backend and frontend are tightly integrated via OpenAPI contracts, with SDKs auto-generated to ensure type safety and reduce manual API handling.

 Here's a quick overview of the key decisions behind the project: